What Will Happen If My Cat Drinks Alcohol Like Wine, Beer, Or Spirits?

 What Will Happen If Your Cat Drinks Alcohol Like Beer Or Wine?

 It depends on the amount of alcohol the kitty has ingested, on how long ago it ate, and on its overall metabolism.

 For cats, a behavioral shift is the most common response to alcohol.
 Typically, this means the cat will become either excited or drowsy.

 However, the consequences of alcohol intake actually go further than just a short-term behavioral change.

 - Metabolic acidosis (too much acid)

 - Cardiac arrest

 Exposure to small amounts of soft or hard liquor can severely damage your fluffy friend’s health.
 The medical term for what happens to your cat is ethanol toxicosis (ethanol poisoning).
-If left untreated, it can have lethal outcomes, regardless of your pet’s breed or its age.
+If left untreated, it can have lethal outcomes, regardless of your pet’s breed or age.

 Ethanol poisoning can occur from beverages, as well as from alcohol-infused products like perfume, mouthwash, medication, cleaning supplies, and so forth.

 Trying to give water to your pet to prevent it from dehydration and further damage won’t do anything.
 Cats don’t have a strong inborn sense of dehydration by default, so your kitty will likely refuse to drink.